 Colored People Time (CPT) offers a profound exploration into how the history of chattel slavery and colonialism in America not only shaped the foundations of our country but exists in our present moment and impacts our future.
-The group exhibition travels to the List Center from the Institute of Contemporary Art in Philadelphia, where it was organized by Assistant Curator Meg Onli.
+The group exhibition travels to the List Center from the Institute of Contemporary Art in Philadelphia, where it was organized by Associate Curator Meg Onli.

 CPT builds on my ongoing curatorial investigation of how black Americans use language as a tool to navigate a society marked by inequality and racism.
 The title of the exhibition is drawn from the vernacular phrase ‘Colored People’s Time,’ which is simultaneously perceived as a joke within the black community and as a performance that allows an individual to exist within a temporality created by themselves.
 The phrase comes to function as a linguistic tool for people of color to control their own temporality even when placed within the construct of Western time. –Meg Onli